Have you ever wondered why you can no longer remain anonymous?

 President Donald Trump of the United States approved legislation earlier this year repealing requirements that internet service providers obtain customers’ consent before collecting and sharing personal data such as web browsing history and app usage.

 This points to a broader, more severe privacy risk in the age of cybersecurity breaches and digital businesses that keep your bank information and home addresses on file.
 It’s difficult to go unnoticed these days.
 Plus, there’s more.
-The “next great frontier in advertising,” according to Ohm, is your location.
+Ohm says your location is the “next great frontier in advertising.”

-Websites can tailor advertisements to your preferences depending on your web searches on the same device or pages you’ve visited.
+Websites can tailor advertisements to your preferences based on your searches on the same device or pages you’ve visited.
 On the other hand, companies and advertisers are pursuing technology and business partnerships to pinpoint your location in real-time for ‘personalized’ advertising.

 For example, an advertisement on your phone’s screen could display a coupon for a store half a mile away.
-It’s nearly hard to get entirely off the grid unless you’re willing to live without the internet.
-To put it another way, it’s difficult to remain anonymous even for those whose job it is.
+Getting entirely off the grid is nearly complicated unless you’re willing to live without the internet.
+In other words, it’s difficult to remain anonymous even for those whose job it is.

 Even so, there are many situations where anonymity is troublesome, if not dangerous.
-Is its abolition genuinely a boon to society?
+Would its abolition genuinely benefit society?

 Is it a good thing that anonymity has died?
-According to Swire, anonymity is a relatively modern construct, owing to the emergence of cities.
+Swire states anonymity is a relatively modern construct due to cities’ emergence.
 As a result, we’ve spent significantly more time without it than with it.

 “Anonymity didn’t exist in tiny towns back then,” Swire recalls, referring to a time when everyone knew everyone else’s business.